Kari Nadeau: Career

 Nadeau began her academic career at Stanford University, where from 2002 to 2005 she served as a Clinical Instructor for Physical Examination in the General Pediatrics division of the School of Medicine.
 She advanced to Instructor in the Department of Pediatrics from 2006 to 2008 and, in parallel, became a faculty member of the Stanford Institute of Immunity, Transplantation, and Infectious Disease, as well as the Multidisciplinary Program in Immunology at the School of Medicine.
 In 2008 she was appointed Assistant Professor of Pediatrics in the Division of Immunology and Allergy, along with a courtesy appointment as Assistant Professor of Otolaryngology.
 Between 2020 and 2023, she received a courtesy appointment as Professor of Epidemiology in the Department of Epidemiology and Population Health, and from 2021 to 2023 she was affiliated with the Wu Tsai Neurosciences Institute.

-In 2023 Nadeau joined the Harvard T.H.
-Chan School of Public Health as the John Rock Professor and Chair of the Department of Environmental Health.
-She also became a Professor of Medicine at Harvard Medical School in 2024, while retaining her role as Adjunct Clinical Professor of Pediatrics at Stanford University.
-At Harvard, she directs an interdisciplinary program integrating environmental exposures research with immunology, clinical medicine, and public health.
+In 2023, Nadeau joined the Harvard T.H.
+Chan School of Public Health as the John Rock Professor and chair of the Department of Environmental Health.
+She also became a professor of medicine at Harvard Medical School in 2024, while retaining her role as adjunct clinical professor of pediatrics at Stanford University.
+At Harvard, she directed an interdisciplinary program integrating environmental exposures research with immunology, clinical medicine, and public health.

+On July 1, 2026, Nadeau began her tenure as eighth dean of the UCLA Fielding School of Public Health.

 Research

-Nadeau's research spans the intersections of environmental exposures, immunology, allergy, and clinical intervention.Her work integrates exposomics—the comprehensive study of lifetime environmental exposures—with immunologic and epigenetic analysis, focusing on public health, pediatric allergy, and climate-related health challenges.
+Nadeau's research spans the intersections of environmental exposures, immunology, allergy, and clinical intervention.
+Her work integrates exposomics—the comprehensive study of lifetime environmental exposures—with immunologic and epigenetic analysis, focusing on public health, pediatric allergy, and climate-related health challenges.
 She has combined basic laboratory science with clinical studies and policy engagement, aiming to translate mechanistic insights into improved prevention, diagnosis, and treatment strategies for environmentally-mediated diseases.